DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 };
 ```

-Buffer with a single `uint` variable used to count the number of visible cubes after frustum culling.
-Value is not used in shaders, but used in UI.
+Buffer with a single `uint` variable is used to count the number of visible cubes after frustum culling.
+The value is not used in the shaders,
+but is intended to show the counter in the UI.

 ```hlsl
 RWByteAddressBuffer  Statistics;
 ```

-Shared variable `s_TaskCount` used to generate a unique index for each thread after frustum culling.
+Shared variable `s_TaskCount` is used to generate a unique index for each thread after frustum culling.
-To avoid data races only one thread initialize value by zero, then add memory barrier to make changes visible to other threads
+To avoid data races only one thread initializes the counter by zero.
+All threads then issue a barrier to make
-and add an execution barrier to wait until all threads reach this point.
+the value visible to other threads and wait until all threads reach this point.

 ```hlsl
 groupshared uint s_TaskCount;